 was only two weeks old.

-them germinate.
 The pots at the top of the photo do not have their top coat of soil yet.

 After a few more days, the tiny sprouts started coming up.